This page provides you with information on Romania’s specialised courts.

 The following legal databases are available online:

-Is access to the database free of charge?
+Is access to the legal database free of charge?

 Yes, access to the database is free of charge.